 1. Goodbye, Things by Fumio Sasaki

 Fumio Sasaki isn’t a self-help guru, and he’s not an organizational expert.
-He’s also not an ultra-hip startup founder in Silicon Valley.
+He’s also not an ultra-hip startup founder based in Silicon Valley.
 He’s just a regular guy who decided that he didn’t need to own so many things.

-2. Essentialism: The Disciplined Pursuit of Less by Greg McKeown
+2. Essentialism by Greg McKeown

 3. The ONE Thing by Gary Keller

 Audiobooks for More Productivity

 We’re all looking for ways to get more done.
-These audiobooks take you beyond to-do lists and productivity systems, and address the deeper systems underlying productivity.
+These audiobooks take you beyond to-do lists and productivity systems and address the deeper systems underlying productivity.

 Procrastination is a productivity killer.
 If you’re wasting time when you could be working, you’re sabotaging your own success.
-Eat That Frog! gives you actionable strategies for defeating procrastination so you can get more done in less time.
+Eat That Frog! gives you actionable strategies for defeating procrastination so that you can get more done in less time.

 The title comes from the saying, “If you start your day by eating a live frog, you’ll have the satisfaction of knowing you’re done with the worst thing you’ll do all day.”
 Yes, it’s weird.
-But when Tracy applies it to modern life, you’ll see that it’s an apt metaphor and can transform your productivity.
+But when Brian Tracy applies it to modern life, you’ll see that it’s an apt metaphor and can transform your productivity.

-If you’re interested in psychology, this is a great self-help book.
-It backs up its claims with scientific results and explains why optimal experience is so important with research.
-It will help you conquer chronic inattention to your life and become more deeply involved in both your work and your leisure time.
+If you’re interested in psychology, this is one of the best self-help audiobooks to listen to.
+It backs up its claims with scientific results and explains why optimal experience is so important for research.
+It will also help you conquer chronic inattention in your life to become more deeply involved in both your work and leisure time.

 Audiobooks for a Better Life

-8. Unwind!: 7 Principles for a Stress-Free Life by Michael Olpin and Sam Bracken
+9. Unwind! by Michael Olpin and Sam Bracken

 Stress permeates every corner of our lives.
 It affects our work, our relationships, even our health.
 If you can reduce your stress levels, you’ll see all manner of improvements.
 Unwind! is focused on seven “paradigm shifts” that will help you think and act differently in all areas of your life.